testinggospels/camouflage/docs/handlebars.md

-For more details on how to use proxy helper, refer to Proxy page.
+For more details on how to use the proxy helper, refer to the Proxy page.

 ## Inbuilt Helpers

 !!! note

-    A variety of helpers are made available by Handlebar.js itself and Camouflage team had nothing to do with those, and we don't take credit for it.
+    A variety of helpers are made available by Handlebar.js.
 Following example just showcases how the inbuilt helpers can be used with Camouflage, more details and examples can be found just about anywhere on the internet.
 As far as inbuilt helpers are concerned, you can use any of them as long as it makes sense to you.

 Raw HTML Request: